Word Gems

 "I will rise now in the night and seek the one whom my soul loves.
 I sought him but found him not.
 Breathlessly, I implored the watchman of the street, 'Oh, have you seen him, have you seen the one whom my soul loves?'
 But I found him not.
 I continued searching, desperately searching in the night; then, finally - oh, the joy! - my eyes met the one whom my soul loves.
 I ran to him, held him tightly in my arms, and would not let him go."
 Song of Solomon

-Editor’s note: This vignette of lost love, written thousands of years ago, becomes universal metaphor of midnight confession and 3 AM introspection, of endless searching in the long dark night, for an absent someone.
+Editor’s note: This vignette of lost love, written thousands of years ago, becomes universal metaphor of midnight confession, 3 AM introspection, endless searching in the soul's long dark night, for an absent someone.

 |